CAUTION – HOW TO GET OUT OF THE PIT

 1. Uncover repressed painful memories that caused the offense.
 Then I asked Him to heal the image and to help me forgive those involved.
 If you struggle with forgiving, please read WHY SHOULD I FORGIVE.

-2. Identify and eliminate the unhealthy beliefs created by the painful memory that causes wrong thinking and then replace them with the truth.
-For more details read UNHEALTHY BELIEFS PART 1: What are they and where do they come from?
+2. Identify the unhealthy beliefs created by the painful memory that lead to wrong thinking, and replace them with the truth.
+For more details, read UNHEALTHY BELIEFS PART 1: What are they and where do they come from?

-3. Identify and eliminate strongholds that protect the painful memories and unhealthy beliefs from being healed.
-To understand what strongholds are read STRONGHOLDS PART I—What are they and how do they affect us?
+3. Reveal strongholds that protect the painful memories and unhealthy beliefs from being healed.
+To understand what strongholds are, read STRONGHOLDS PART I—What are they and how do they affect us?

-4. Identify and eliminate generational curses and sins that prevent the transformation of dysfunctional patterns.
+4. Uncover generational curses and sins that prevent the transformation of dysfunctional patterns.

 Related Posts: